PALAU

 Palau is a country rich in tradition and culture.
 Today, many sites of cultural or historical importance remain intact, reminding modern Palauans of a past long ago, while reinforcing the culture and tradition for future generations.

 Despite external influences, no doubt reflect the multifaceted aspects of Palau’s culture, even as many of its innate traits remain.
 Strongly representing these inherent cultural inclinations in Palau is the traditional dance.
-Often accompanied by chants, dances are performed mainly at ceremonies commemorative or/and special days of events.
+Often accompanied by chants, dances are performed mainly at ceremonies or/and special days of events.

 Diving is year-round in Palau.
 From beginners and intermediate to expert divers, there are over 50 existing dive sites, each possessing distinct characteristics and individual personalities to appeal to everyone’s desires.
 Palau has been named one of the Underwater Wonders of the World.
 An archipelago surrounded by a fringe reef, Palau's waters are packed with a great diversity of marine life.
 World War II relics randomly dot the underwater seascape with an almost perfect sense of dispersion; displaying haunting wrecks over 40 World War II Japanese seaplanes and shipwrecks that render the islands a dream for wreck diving aficionados.